-Large and Small Projects Have a Positive Community Impact
+Large and Small Projects have a Positive Community Impact

 The Safe Pathways to Schools program is the capital improvement element of Safe Routes to Schools.
 The program funds engineering, environmental clearance and construction of projects that make the trip to school safer.
-Safe Pathways projects continue to be built throughout Marin with funding allocated in 2015 for the third cycle of the Safe Pathway Call for Projects, including \$367,500 for 15 "small" projects (up to \$25,000) and \$3,830,000 for 12 "large" projects (up to \$350,000).
-The "small" Safe Pathway funding program is a community favorite and has been dedicated to projects that can be completed quickly to provide immediate benefits to the communities.
+Safe Pathways projects continue to be built throughout Marin with funding allocated in 2015 for the Third Cycle of the Safe Pathway Call for Projects, including \$367,500 for 15 "small" projects (up to \$25,000) and \$3,830,000 for 12 "large" projects (up to \$350,000).
+The "small" Safe Pathway funding program is a community favorite and has been dedicated to projects that can be completed quickly to provide immediate benefits to the communities for the third cycle.
 All small projects have been completed and approximately 40% of the large projects are still in progress.

 To date, Measure A has funded 53 projects with Safe Pathway funds through 3 cycles of Call for Projects that total more than \$7.38 million.
-Projects funded from the first and second cycles of Call for Projects have been completed.
+Projects funded from the First and Second Cycles of Call for Projects have been completed.

-TAM anticipates issuing the fourth cycle Safe Pathway Call for Projects in May 2019.
+TAM anticipates issuing the Fourth Cycle Safe Pathway Call for Projects in May 2019.